Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-3/lecture-materials/intro-to-javascript-functions-and-scope.md

 Without functions, we might have to write the same code in multiple places of the app which violates a key principle known as **DRY** - Don't Repeat Yourself!

-**❓What would be the downside of violating the DRY principle by repeating the same code in multiple places throughout a program?**
+**❓ What would be the downside of violating the DRY principle by repeating the same code in multiple places throughout a program?**

 <br>
 <br>